Challenges facing technology and businesses today

 Adopting new technology

 Further, it should be ensured that new technology is compatible with the organisation’s existing network of technology.
 This will help to limit potential disruption and ensure smooth integration.
-It is important for employees to understand the benefits of the new technology so that they are encouraged to use it.
+It is crucial for employees to understand the benefits of the new technology so that they are encouraged to use it.
 They will also require training to use new devices to their maximum capacity, which could be costly.

 Finally, organisations need to understand how to take advantage of the data and progress monitoring functions of new technologies.
 While this can be a lengthy process, it ultimately provides valuable insights into the workings of a company.